An Introduction to Mexico’s Traditional Dishes and Spices

 Achiote — Mexico’s Answer to Parika

 Achiote can also be referred to as annatto seeds.
-If you’ve never tasted achiote before, its closest counterpart is probably paprika (which Mexicans also adore).
-Achiote is primarily used as a food colorant, but it also gives dishes an earthy and peppery taste if used in larger amounts.
+If you’ve never tasted achiote, its closest counterpart is probably paprika (which Mexicans also adore).
+Achiote is primarily used as a food colorant but also gives dishes an earthy and peppery taste if used in larger amounts.

-Achiote is commonly made into achiote paste; this is made up of grounded annatto seeds with added vinegar, garlic, oregano, cinnamon, and clove.
+Achiote is commonly made into achiote paste, consisting of grounded annatto seeds with added vinegar, garlic, oregano, cinnamon, and clove.
 Achiote paste is traditionally used to add extra flavor to tamales, stews, and bean dishes.

 Nutmeg in Mexican Cuisine